ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If detached submodule digests are used, the COSE algorithms allowed for their digests should also be in the profile.

-### DEB Support
+### Detached EAT Bundle Support

-A profile should specify whether or not a Detached EAT Bundle {{DEB}} can be sent.
+A profile should specify whether or not a detached EAT bundle {{DEB}} can be sent.
-A profile should specify that a receiver be able to accept a Detached EAT Bundle if the sender is allowed to send it.
+A profile should specify that a receiver be able to accept a detached EAT bundle if the sender is allowed to send it.

 ### Key Identification